 We have presented a method to estimate the robustness of an NLP system.
 The method provides lower and upper bounds as well as estimates on the actual robustness.
-The main strength of the evaluation is that neither manual work nor annotated resources are required.
+The main strength of the evaluation is that no manual work or annotated resources are required.
 The only requirements are an arbitrary (unannotated) text and an estimate of the accuracy of the parser on error-free text.
 Thus, we have eliminated the need for expensive and time-consuming manual labor.

 The proposed method is applicable to any language and most annotation schemes and NLP systems.
-Even though spelling errors have been used here as an example in the presentation of the method, any error type can be used to simulate noise.
-Using annotated resources, we have assessed the reliability of the unsupervised evaluation and found that the estimates were quite accurate.
-We conclude that the proposed method is a reliable and highly timesaving tool for the evaluation of NLP system robustness.
+Using annotated resources, we have assessed the reliability of the unsupervised evaluation and found that the estimates were very accurate.
+We conclude that the proposed method is a reliable and highly time-saving tool for the evaluation of NLP system robustness.